Milkweed family (Asclepiadaceae)

 Range & Habitat: The native Swamp Milkweed is a fairly common plant that occurs in nearly all counties of Illinois (see Distribution Map).
 Habitats include open to partially shaded areas in floodplain forests, swamps, thickets, moist black soil prairies, low areas along rivers and ponds, seeps and fens, marshes, and drainage ditches.
 Swamp Milkweed can be found in both high quality and degraded habitats.

-Faunal Associations: The flowers are very popular with many kinds of insects, including bumblebees, honeybees, digger bees (Melissodes spp., Svastra spp.), Halictid bees, Sphecid wasps, Vespid wasps, Tiphiid wasps, Spider wasps, Mydas flies, thick-headed flies, Tachinid flies, Swallowtail butterflies, Greater Fritillaries, Monarch butterflies, and skippers.
+Faunal Associations: The flowers are very popular with many kinds of insects, including bumblebees, honeybees, long-horned bees (Melissodes spp., Svastra spp.), Halictid bees, Sphecid wasps, Vespid wasps, Tiphiid wasps, Spider wasps, Mydas flies, thick-headed flies, Tachinid flies, Swallowtail butterflies, Greater Fritillaries, Monarch butterflies, and skippers.
 Another occasional visitor of the flowers is the Ruby-Throated Hummingbird.
 All of these visitors seek nectar.
 Some insects feed destructively on the foliage and other parts of Swamp Milkweed and other Asclepias spp. (milkweeds).
 These insect feeders include caterpillars of the butterfly Danaus plexippes (Monarch), Labidomera clavicollis (Swamp Milkweed Leaf Beetle), Oncopeltus fasciatus (Large Milkweed Bug), and Aphis nerii (Yellow Milkweed Aphid).
 The latter aphid often congregates on the upper stems and young leaves (see Insect Table for other insects that feed on milkweeds).
 Mammalian herbivores leave this plant alone because the foliage is both bitter and toxic, containing cardiac glycosides.

 Photographic Location: The photographs were taken at Meadowbrook Park in Urbana, Illinois, and at Weaver Park of the same city.

 Comments: This is usually an attractive and elegant plant.
-It is the only milkweed in Illinois that favors wetland habitats.
+It is almost the only milkweed in Illinois that favors wetland habitats.
 Swamp Milkweed is easily distinguished from other milkweeds (Asclepias spp.) by its erect umbels of pink flowers, tall branching habit, and relatively narrow leaves.
 Other milkweeds with pink flowers, such as Asclepias syriaca (Common Milkweed) and Asclepias sullivantii (Prairie Milkweed), are shorter and less branched plants with wider leaves.
 Sometimes stray plants of Swamp Milkweed occur in drier areas; these specimens are usually much shorter and little branched, but their leaves remain narrow in shape.